Dharmendrastm/Cybersecurity_common_questions/README.md

  # **What is Cyber security?**

 Cybersecurity protects computer sytem network and data from theft damage and unauthorised access.
-It Important to safeguard sensitive ifnformation , maintain privacy and prevent financial losses and protect critical infrastructure from cyber threats.
+It Important to safeguard sensitive information , maintain privacy and prevent financial losses and protect critical infrastructure from cyber threats.

 # **What is Information security?**